 In the summer of 2013 I did what many people dream about, I left my corporate career of 20 years to launch my own business.

-I’d trained to be a personal stylist in 2010 – not because of a ‘passion for fashion’ – but because I’d almost lost myself completely to a career I never really wanted; I’d allowed the crush of the daily commute, the aggression, the office politics and a formidable workload to slowly suffocate me and in doing so, I’d started to forget who I was and what it was that I did want.
+I’d trained to be a personal stylist in 2010 – not because of a ‘passion for fashion’ – but because I’d almost lost myself completely to a career I never really wanted.
+I’d allowed the crush of the daily commute, the aggression, the office politics and a formidable workload to eat away at my heart and slowly suffocate my soul and in doing so, I’d started to forget who I was and what it was that I did want.

 So, when the opportunity to take a career break presented itself, I grabbed it.
 And I used that time to train as a personal stylist because at that point in my life, when I couldn’t articulate what I truly wanted and why, doing so made sense.
-My primary goals were; find a creative outlet and learn a skill I could use in future to create a business.
+I was drawn to personal styling because I’m fascinated by what the clothes we wear say about us culturally, collectively and as individuals.
+However, my primary goals were; find a creative outlet and learn a skill I could use in future to create a business.

-When l did launch my business three years later, I went on to work with clients all over the world and to write and speak about fashion and style.
+When l did launch my business three years later, I went on to work with clients all over the world and to write and speak about clothing as a form of communication at London and international events.
 I believed (and still do) in the transformational power of clothes and that my work was making a positive difference to women’s lives.

 Yet what should have felt like a dream come true, became a succession of predominately negative emotions regarding my business.
 Only I continually overrode them and told myself, “I’ll get there in the end”, choosing to believe everything I felt would be worth it once I got to wherever ‘there’ was.
 I was so used to experiencing negative emotions in regards to my career, that to consider feeling otherwise took me right out of my comfort zone.